 - Gaslighting: Nick's pranks go to this extreme.
 Jess ends up paranoid because of his claim that he wouldn't prank her.

 - Generation Xerox: Jess and Nick's relationship is a mirror of Jess's parents' relationship.
-Both Jess and her mother Joan are fun-loving and excitable; Nick and Jess's father Bob are crotchety Grumpy Bears.
+Both Jess and her mother Joan are fun-loving and excitable; Nick and Jess's father Bob are crotchety grumps.
 Ominously, Joan and Bob divorced while Jess was a child and are both very sure they will never get back together, hookups aside, due to their contrasting personalities.
 Nick and Jess date then break up because they are too different, but later find their way back to each other.

 - Gender Flip: